abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-logic-communication.md

 As you can guess, what we call the context of a viewpoint is actually just a collection of other viewpoints that it depends on i.e. it's viewpoints all the way down.

-To formalize this context, and thus remove any chance of misunderstanding which might potentially result in me getting the wrong kind of drink, I would have to provide a description of the viewpoints that form this context e.g. provide a description of what I think is a reasonably-priced beer.
-This would certainly minimize the chance of error, but it *will not eradicate it*, because my viewpoint for a reasonably-priced beer would depend on some other, more basic viewpoints (e.g. the viewpoint of what is beer in the first place.)
+To formalize this context, and thus remove any chance of misunderstanding which might potentially result in me getting the wrong kind of drink, we would have to provide a description of the viewpoints that form this context e.g. provide a description of what I think is a reasonably-priced beer.
+This would certainly minimize the chance of error, but it *will not eradicate it*, because my viewpoint for a reasonably-priced beer would depend on some other, more basic viewpoints (e.g. the viewpoint of what is beer in the first place) which, in turn would depend on even more basic viewpoints and so on.

+For this reason, even if your mental process for choosing what to drink is logical (let's say) and the method I get from your description is also logical, that does not mean that they are the same.
+This is an essential quality of almost all communication it tends to be fuzzy i.e. what you think is not what I think.

 For a detailed description of how I believe the system of viewpoints function, refer to this quote from the first part of the article (there they are called "logical systems" instead of "viewpoints", as the context is different.)